 - Preheat the oven for at least 15 minutes at 360 F or 180 C.

 - Break the eggs to a small bowl and set aside.

-- Mix together flour, baking powder and salt.
+- Place a sieve/ strainer over a bowl.
+Add flour, baking powder and salt to the sieve.
 Sieve and set aside.

 - Cream sugar and butter on a low speed till well combined.
 Set to medium speed and beat until pale light and fluffy.